 - “I want you to hit your normal backhand long drop hard and fast”

 - “But this time it will go crosscourt so look out of the corner of your eye as it travels over there”

 - “Ok, let’s go!”

-I was mesmerised at how easily the crosscourt was developed from her straight long drop that I’d seen earlier in the lesson.
-Hardly any new advice had been given, or so I thought.
+I was mesmerised at how easily the crosscourt was developed from the straight long drop that I’d seen earlier in the lesson

-As a watched the rest of the session I observed more and more shuttles travelling crosscourt.
-Some with a slice causing the shuttle to “die or stall”, landing before or just after the service line 🙂
+As I watched the rest of the session I observed more and more shuttles travelling crosscourt.
+Some of the backhand drops were hit with a slice causing the shuttle to “die or stall”, landing before or just after the service line 🙂

 Of course, not every effort was perfect or successful but they all travelled cross court